- Logo and description (including aims and objectives) and links to all active social media added to your club/society page on the Union website.

 - Upload your Club/Society constitution to “Resources” on your page on the Union website

-YOU MUST COMPLETE THE ACTIVE AND ENGAGED ONLINE FORM TO EVIDENCE THAT YOU HAVE COMPLETED ALL OF THE CRITERIA
+IF THERE ARE ANY ERRORS YOU MUST COMPLETE THE ACTIVE AND ENGAGED ONLINE FORM FOR US TO CORRECT

 1. What is Active & Engaged?